 Ph.D.
 Public Policy and Economics, University of Michigan (2010).

 B.A.
 Biology and Government, Dartmouth College (2000).

 Bailey, M., O. Malkova and Z. McLaren.
-2018.
+2019.
 Does Family Planning Increase Children's Economic Resources?
-Evidence from the War on Poverty and the Early Years of Title X. (Conditionally accepted at Journal of Human Resources.) - pdf - Policy Brief
+Evidence from the War on Poverty and the Early Years of Title X. Journal of Human Resources, in press. - pdf - Policy Brief

 Burger, R, and Z. McLaren.
 2017.
 An econometric method for estimating population parameters from non‐random samples: An application to clinical case finding.
 Health Economics, 26 (9), 1110-1122. - pdf

 Levinsohn, J., Z. McLaren, O. Shisana and K. Zuma.
 2013.
 HIV Status and Labor Market Participation in South Africa.
 Review of Economics and Statistics, March, 95(1): 98-108. - pdf

 Banerjee, A., S. Galiani, J. Levinsohn, Z. McLaren and I. Woolard.
 2008.
 Why Has Unemployment Risen in the New South Africa?"
 Economics of Transition, 16(4): 715-740. - pdf